guilhermxlopes/js-drum/README.md

-# js-drum
+# JavaScript Drumkit
-Repository created to train JS skills.
+Project to train and practice JavaScript audio files and key events.